henkjannl/DesigningHousingsInFreeCAD/02-making-modifications/Readme.md

 # 2 Modifying the Housing Design

 An aspect to consider within this approach is that it is no longer possible to make changes to **Housing top** and **Housing bottom** using the part design workbench.
 Nonetheless, modifications can still be efficiently executed on the three original bodies.
 However, it is vital to make the right decision concerning which specific body to target for the modification.
-This will be demonstrated in the next example, where we will add a feature to accomodate a power cable to the **Housing** body.
+This will be demonstrated in the next example, where we will add a feature to accommodate a power cable to the **Housing** body.

 **1. Making Housing the active component**